cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-general.md

  * and [Elasticsearch](http://www.elasticsearch.org/) as the indexing and storage mechanism.

 To enjoy the benefits of this mechanism, the REST API exposes some methods to run queries on Elasticsearch and other methods for getting events and logs for a particular workflow execution.

+# The Web UI

+Cloudify's Commercial Edition features a Web UI.
+The Web UI provides most of the features the CLI provides and more.
+For now, Cloudify's Web UI is deployed alongside the manager.
+We're working on modularization and decoupling so that it can be deployed anywhere.

 # Cloudify Technical Scenarios